qtjefferies/decision-tree-project-tutorial/README.md

 - Age: Age (years)

-- Outcome: Class variable (0 or 1), Class Distribution: (class value 1 is interpreted as "tested positive for diabetes")
+- Outcome: Class variable (0 or 1), Class Distribution: (class value 1 is interpreted as "tested positive for diabetes").

 Source: